Take the Drive to This Remote Kansas Spot (The Views Are So Worth It)

-Ask someone from either of the coasts about our fair state and they'll likely answer that just about anything in Kansas is remote.
-Of course, those of us that love the Sunflower State know there are several decent-sized metropolitan areas within our borders.
+Ask someone from either coast about our fair state, and they'll likely answer that just about any place in Kansas is remote.
+Of course, those of us who love the Sunflower State know several decent-sized metropolitan areas are within our borders.
 Even so, we do have quite a few regions that are pretty darn rural.
 Small towns make up the bulk of Kansas, and you never have to drive too far to reach an agricultural area with lots of farmland and prairie.
-If you're looking for a particularly remote place for an afternoon escape, we know just the spot.
-Big Basin Prairie Preserve is tucked away in Clark County, not too far from Ashland.
-It's a bit out of the way for most of us, but it's a beautiful locale and perfect for getting in touch with nature.
+We know just the spot if you're looking for a particularly remote place in Kansas for an afternoon escape.

-This magnificent state-managed preserve sprawls over 1,818 acres in the Gypsum Hills.
+This magnificent preserve, managed by the Kansas Department of Wildlife and Parks, sprawls over 1,818 acres in the Gypsum Hills.
 Kansas may have a reputation for being as flat as a pancake, but anyone who's spent much time in our western regions knows we have some beautiful rolling hills and quite a few fascinating rock formations.

-The preserve is stocked with American bison, and it's likely you'll see them if you head out here to enjoy nature.
-This is such a beautiful area of the state to simply take a stroll and be alone with your thoughts!
+The preserve is home to around 50 American bison roaming freely through the prairie.
+If you head out here to enjoy nature, you'll likely see them.
+This is such a beautiful area of the state to take a stroll and be alone with your thoughts!

-For more information about Big Basin Prairie Preserve, check out the Kansas Department of Wildlife and Parks website.
-You can get more information about the hiking opportunities here from our friends at AllTrails.
-If you're looking to get out and discover new places to get in touch with Kansas nature, consider a free trial of AllTrails+.
+Check out the Kansas Department of Wildlife and Parks website for more information about Big Basin Prairie Preserve.
+You can get more information about the hiking opportunities here from our friends at AllTrails, and if you're looking to get out and discover new places to get in touch with Kansas nature, consider a free trial of AllTrails+.
 Trail guides, turn-by-turn directions, and other benefits make it an invaluable resource for Sunflower State nature lovers!

 Subscribe to our newsletter